 A successful sale depends on you and your agent working together to set realistic pricing, accommodate spur-of-the moment showings and understand your competition.
 It's important to remember that buyers are the ones who determine market value.

-Know your Potential Buyer
+Know your buyers

+Prep your home for showings at least two weeks before you list.
+This includes last-minute repairs, touch-ups, cleaning and staging if necessary.
+Ideally, you'll have all renovations completed prior to listing your home.
 Remember, presentation is everything when you want your home to sell fast.
-A staged home spends less time on the market than a home that is not staged.
-Make sure your home is in good repair inside and out. buyers today invest much of their money into buying the home, leaving them little left over to pay for repairs.
+Often, a staged home will spend less time on the market than a home that is not staged.
+Make sure your home is in good repair inside and out, too.
+Today's buyers invest much of their money into buying the home, leaving them little left over to pay for repairs.

-When an over-priced listing sits on the market for an extended period it may create a false impression of the home’s problematic condition or that a seller is not flexible.
+The reality is that you don’t decide what your home is worth.
+Buyers decide how much they are willing to pay.
+The worst thing a seller can do is to overprice their home.
+It can have many negative implications, and often those implications won’t be known until it’s too late.
+When an overpriced listing sits on the market for an extended period, it may create a false impression of the home’s condition or that the seller is not flexible.
 Overpriced listings often end up selling below the actual market value because of the stigma they create by being on the market so long.
-Both real estate agents and prospective buyers wonder what is wrong with that property, it hasn’t sold in so long, must be something wrong.
-Even though that may not be true, it’s what is often assumed.
+If a home sits too long, both real estate agents and prospective buyers may wonder if something is wrong with the property.

-Check out the Competition
+Check out the competition